flybywiresim/docs/docs/dev-corner/flypad-dev.md

 ## Introduction

-This guide has the objective of teaching you how to set up your development environment to efficiently contribute to the flyPad/EFB.
+This guide has the objective of teaching you how to set up your development environment to efficiently contribute to the flyPad/EFB in the A32NX.
 This guide follows on from [A32NX Development Guide Overview](https://docs.flybywiresim.com/dev-corner/development-guide/) and
 [GitHub Contributing.md](https://github.com/flybywiresim/a32nx/blob/master/.github/Contributing.md), please familiarise yourself with the information, steps and requirements listed there before reading further.

 ## Setting up a Development Environment inside MSFS